-Dropped Calls & Low Signal - Technical Support From The AT&T Community
+Dropped Calls & Low Signal - Check out the Solutions from the AT&T Community

 Science.
 It is what allows you to make calls, text, stream, games, surf the web, and use apps on your device.
 It is also the reason why your service may not work as intended.
 Below is a crash course that goes over scenarios I have personally experienced and discovered during my time helping our AT&T Customers.

 |this will refresh your connection to the tower

 |This can clear up backend functions that could be causing issues

 |sometimes it is dislodged.
 I know, not all phones have SIMS now

 |Select mobility and enter your address

 Signal Loss - Is It Us or Something Else?

 At my sister’s house, there is one spot where I never get calls or texts.
 If I move 5 feet away from that spot, boom, everything works.
 Sound familiar?
 This is known as a dead-zone and caused by the environment of your surroundings.
 Unfortunately dead-zones, in homes or offices, are beyond AT&T's control.